Cultural holiday in Lappeenranta

 Today, Lappeenranta is a modern tourist city.
 However, effort has been made to preserve historic elements.
 For example, most of the museums and a few accommodation establishments operate in old, restored buildings, which are especially of interest for those enthusiastic about preserving old building traditions.

-Read more about the sights and history.
+Read more about the sights and history here

 Cruises